gnthr-solve/AE_Latent_Regr_Thesis/README.md

     - Used by `DatasetBuilder` as masks to create dataset instances filtered by metadata.
     - Currently only contains a closure for a by-machine filter.

+Furthermore the directories
+- `data`
+- `results_hyperopt`
+were excluded for preserving the data privacy in case of `data` and because of the size of the results directory.

 ## Usage
 All primary execution files contain or import functions for experiment runs or tests and an execution section.